DanBaissa/NLP/Mamba/Mamba.md

 dynamically.
 This selectivity enables Mamba models to filter out irrelevant data and retain important information efficiently.

-The architecture of Mamba models is designed to handle long sequences more effectively than Transformers.
-Mamba achieves this by allowing the parameters of SSMs (such as the forgetting and remembering matrices) to be functions of the input, making the model context-aware and able to adapt based on the current token in the sequence.
-This approach reduces computational complexity and improves inference speed significantly

 <div style="text-align: center;">
   <img src="Mamba_Model.png" alt="https://arxiv.org/abs/2312.00752" width="500"/>
 </div>

-*Figure 1: (Overview.)
+*Figure: (Overview.)
 Structured SSMs independently map each channel (e.g. 𝐷 = 5) of an input 𝑥 to output 𝑦 through a higher dimensional latent state ℎ (e.g. 𝑁 = 4).
 Prior SSMs avoid materializing this large effective state (𝐷𝑁, times batch size 𝐵 and sequence length 𝐿) through clever alternate computation paths requiring time-invariance: the (∆, A, B, C) parameters are constant across time.
 Our selection mechanism adds back input-dependent dynamics, which also requires a careful hardware-aware algorithm to only materialize the expanded states in more efficient levels of the GPU memory hierarchy.
 [Mamba paper on arXiv](https://arxiv.org/abs/2312.00752)*

+The architecture of Mamba models is designed to handle long sequences more effectively than Transformers.
+Mamba achieves this by allowing the parameters of SSMs (such as the forgetting and remembering matrices) to be functions of the input, making the model context-aware and able to adapt based on the current token in the sequence.
+This approach reduces computational complexity and improves inference speed significantly

 ### Comparison to Transformer Models